projecttacoma/cqm-models/CONTRIBUTING.md

 When the code is overly difficult to create an automated test for (which should ideally only be the case for older code not written to be easily tested), then a manual test can be created.
 The manual test should be in a traceable and repeatable formate (e.g., if JIRA is being used, using JIRA tests).

 ## Code

+### JavaScript

+We follow the [ESLint](https://eslint.org/) [AirBnB base](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) with a few exceptions, which are noted in the .eslintrc.json file.

+### CoffeeScript

+We follow [CoffeeLint](https://github.com/clutchski/coffeelint) with the configurations in the coffeelint.json file.

+### Ruby

+We follow [RuboCop](https://rubocop.readthedocs.io/en/latest/) with the configurations in the .rubocop.yml file.

 ### Indenting